-Contributions can be made by or on behalf of an employee with full tax relief if, the total amount of contributions do not exceed the relevant Annual Allowance for that tax year (For tax year 2024-25 the general Annual Allowance is £60,000, although there are exceptions - see further below for the exception which applies to high earners).
+Contributions can be made by or on behalf of an employee with full tax relief if, the total amount of contributions do not exceed the relevant Annual Allowance for that tax year (for tax year 2023-24 the general Annual Allowance has been increased from £40,000 to £60,000, although there are exceptions - see further below for the exception which applies to high earners).
 In addition, subject to certain conditions, an employee may be able to carry forward any unused Annual Allowance from the previous three tax years (provided that they were at some point during those tax years a member of a registered pension scheme).

-Individuals are subject to income tax under self-assessment at their marginal rate on contributions in excess of the Annual Allowance.
+Individuals are subject to income tax under selfassessment at their marginal rate on contributions in excess of the Annual Allowance.

-In tax year 2024-25 for those individuals with annual adjusted incomes of more than £260,000, the Annual Allowance is reduced by £1 for every £2 of income above £260,000 up to a maximum reduction of £50,000.
+In tax year 2023-24 for those individuals with annual adjusted incomes of more than £260,000, the Annual Allowance is reduced by £1 for every £2 of income above £260,000 up to a maximum reduction of £50,000.
 This means that individuals with annual adjusted incomes of £360,000 or more will be entitled to an Annual Allowance of £10,000.
 In broad terms, annual adjusted income is taxable income from all sources and all pension savings less any pension contributions the individual has personally made.
 Individuals whose threshold income is £200,000 or less are not subject to the tapered Annual Allowance.
 Threshold income is taxable income from all sources and excludes employer pension contributions (other than those made under a salary sacrifice agreement entered into after 8 July 2015) and any pension contributions the individual has personally made.
 An individual affected by the taper may still be entitled to carry forward unused Annual Allowance from the three previous tax years, although the amount carried forward will be limited to the unused tapered Annual Allowance in respect of any tax year in which the taper applies.

-Prior to 6 April 2023, if the value of an individual's accrued pension rights at retirement, exceeded the Lifetime Allowance (which for tax year 2022-23 was £1,073,100) the individual was subject to an additional, penal tax charge.
-The Lifetime Allowance was disapplied from 6 April 2023.
-It has been replaced by a Lump Sum Allowance (LSA) which caps the maximum tax free lump sum an individual may take from their pension to the lower of 25% of the value of the fund or £268,275.
-Amounts taken above the LSA will be taxed at the individual's marginal rate.
+In the budget in March 2023 the Chancellor announced the abolition of the Lifetime Allowance with effect from 6 April 2023.
+In broad terms, if the value of an individual's accrued pension rights at retirement, exceed the Lifetime Allowance the individual was subject to an additional, penal tax charge.
+Instead, a cap of the lower of 25% of the value of the fund or £268,000 will be introduced to limit the maximum tax free lump sum an individual is entitled to take from their pension.
+Amounts taken above the cap will be taxed at the individual's marginal rate.

-The tax position for those individuals whose pension funds exceeded the Lifetime Allowance is complex and specialist advice should be sought before making any contributions into pension.
-In any event the position should be kept under review as Labour has pledged to reverse the abolition of the Lifetime Allowance if they win the next General Election.
+The tax position on pensions should be kept under review as Labour has pledged to reverse the abolition of the Lifetime Allowance if they win the next General Election.